Terminal Value: Gordon Growth vs Exit Multiple Method

 The exit multiple typically comes from comparable company analysis or precedent transactions.
 You identify companies similar to your target and use their current trading multiples as a reference point for what the target might trade for at exit.

-Understanding how to build comparable company analysis and common valuation multiples provides the foundation for selecting appropriate exit multiples.
+Understanding how to build comparable company analysis provides the foundation for selecting appropriate exit multiples.

 Key Assumptions and Limitations

-The Exit Multiple Method embeds several implicit assumptions you should understand:
+The Exit Multiple Method embeds several implicit assumptions you should understand before relying on it exclusively.

-Multiples stay constant: Using today's multiples assumes market conditions remain similar at exit.
+First, using today's multiples assumes market conditions remain similar at exit.
 In reality, multiples fluctuate with interest rates, market sentiment, and industry dynamics.
-Multiples tend to compress as industries mature.
+Multiples tend to compress as industries mature, so a high-growth sector trading at 15x EBITDA today might only command 10x EBITDA in five years.

-Comparability persists: The comparable companies you reference today may not be appropriate comparisons in 5 or 10 years as business models and competitive positions evolve.
+Second, the comparable companies you reference today may not be appropriate comparisons in 5 or 10 years as business models and competitive positions evolve.
+The companies themselves change, and what makes them comparable may disappear over time.

-Circular reasoning risk: You are using a relative valuation concept (multiples) within an intrinsic valuation framework (DCF).
-This creates an inherent tension since you are partially anchoring to market prices rather than deriving value purely from fundamentals.
+Third, there is a circular reasoning risk because you are using a relative valuation concept (multiples) within an intrinsic valuation framework (DCF).
+This creates inherent tension since you are partially anchoring to market prices rather than deriving value purely from fundamentals.
+If the market is overvalued, your terminal value will be too.

 Comparing the Two Methods